-Using SMRT Link with a PacBio Self-Signed SSL Certificate
+Using SMRT Link with a PacBio self-signed SSL certificate

-SMRT Link v10.1 ships with a PacBio self-signed SSL Certificate.
-If your site does not have a Signed SSL Certificate and you use the self-signed SSL Certificate, each user will need to accept the browser warnings related to access in insecure environment.
-You can also have your IT administrator configure desktops to always trust the provided self-signed Certificate.
+SMRT Link v11.1 uses self-signed SSL certificate provided by PacBio.
+If your site does not have a signed SSL certificate and you use the self-signed SSL certificate, each user will need to accept the browser warnings related to access in insecure environment.
+You can also have your IT administrator configure desktops to always trust the provided self-signed certificate.
 Note that SMRT Link should be installed within your organization's secure network, behind your organization's firewall.